Test Center Procedures and Regulations for Paper-delivered Tests

 - The testing session will be actively monitored by test center staff.
 This includes staff walking around and entering and leaving the testing room.

 - Personal items other than identification documents are not allowed in the testing room.
-This includes bringing any phones, PDAs, all watches, including digital, analog and smartwatches and other electronic, recording, listening or photographic devices into the test center.
-If you do, you will be dismissed from the test, your test fees will be forfeited and your scores will be canceled even if dismissal is not enforced on the day of the test.
-Test administrators are not permitted to collect and hold cell phones or other devices.
+This includes any phones; PDAs; all watches, including digital, analog and smartwatches; and any other electronic, recording, listening or photographic devices.
 If you are seen using or accessing any of these electronic devices and/or transmitting data, including but not limited to text messaging, email and photographs, your device may be inspected and/or confiscated.
 You may not access your phone during the test or during breaks to check messages, make a call or to check the time.

 - You may be required to remove your eyeglasses for close visual inspection.
 The inspection will take a few seconds and will be done at check-in and upon return from breaks.